Leslieville & The Beaches

-For tasty eats, check out Joy Bistro with its inviting patio, or grab some lighter fare (and a caffeine boost) at the Tango Palace café.
-Can’t decide whether you want to browse an art gallery, have a tasty meal or enjoy a martini?
-Experience all three at House of Moments.
+For tasty eats, check out Leslieville Pumps with its chill atmosphere, or grab some lighter fare (and a caffeine boost) at the Tango Palace café.

-Toronto’s Danforth Avenue is known for its significant Greek population and delicious food.
+Toronto’s Danforth Avenue has been known for its significant Greek population and like many Toronto neighbourhoods, now has a mix of ethnicities.
 Its friendly, European flare has also made it a popular destination for the LGBTQ community.
-You’ll notice more than a couple restaurants and shops along the Danforth sporting rainbow flags in addition to the blue-and-white Greek flags.
+You’ll notice more than a couple of restaurants and shops along the Danforth sporting rainbow flags in addition to the blue-and-white Greek flags.